Will Hayes (footballer, born 1995): Personal life

 He graduated from Melbourne Grammar School in 2013 alongside close friend and fellow footballer Zach Merrett.
-He is the son of racehorse trainer David Hayes.

-Hayes studied a Bachelor of Commerce at Deakin University, and now works at Flemington Racecourse.
+Hayes studied for a Bachelor of Commerce degree at Deakin University.

+Horse training

+Hayes and his brothers Ben and JD run the Lindsay Park horse training operation in Victoria.
+Their father is racehorse trainer David Hayes and their grandfather Colin Hayes was also a racehorse trainer.